-Nozzles are the big pain with generic designs.
+Nozzles can be the most work with generic designs.
 Every nozzle variant that will be used needs to be registered.
-The calculation covers the worst case static head for vertical / horizontal mounting options.
-Nozzles that can be used on heads or shells are calculated on both.
+The calculation covers the worst case static head for vertical / horizontal mounting options and nozzles that can be used on heads or shells are calculated on both.
 Nozzles on heads can be either calculated to work in the knuckle region or excluded from installation in that location on the drawing.
 Because a huge number of nozzle variants can be created, the Alberta generic vessel guideline limits the wall thickness, projection and material to one per size.
 In practice you can often register more than one variant per size as long as the calculation set is kept to a reasonable size.
-This is what makes the calculation set for a generic vessel much longer than a regular vessel (and the registration review longer).
+This is what makes the calculation set and review for a generic vessel longer than a regular vessel.

 Every nozzle has complete area replacement calculations with a defined limit radius.
 Limit radii for individual sizes are combined to create a nozzle separation table.
 The generic design shows a separation table format that is accepted Canada wide.
 The flanged nozzle N1 is available in 2 1/2 to 6 inch sizes.
 The 3 inch option has a limit radius set to 2.375 inches in the calculations.
 Two 3 inch nozzles would need to be 2x this or 4.75 inches apart center to center.
 The table shows this as the intersection of the 3″ pipe row with the 3″ pipe column showing 4.75 inches.
 As a further example, a 2″ coupling has to be kept 5.063″ center to center from a 4″ pipe.